ERC Starting Grant - LESYNCH

 Limits and Efficiency of Coding Against Synchronization Errors

 I am recruiting PhD students and postdocs to work on this project.
-The starting date is flexible from February 1, 2026 onwards, and these positions come with competitive salaries and generous travel funding.
+The starting date is flexible from February 1, 2026 onward.

-Prospective postdocs should have a solid research track record in coding theory or information theory.
-Other than that, there is flexibility on the applicant's background and research interests within the project's topics.
+Prospective postdocs should have a solid research track record in coding theory or information theory, broadly construed.
+There is flexibility on the applicant's background and research interests.
+Net income will depend on personal circumstances, but is expected to be between 2700-2900EUR/month after tax.

 Understanding the capacity of noisy communication channels, that is, the limit of reliable information transmission over noisy communication channels, and designing efficient codes for such channels are major cornerstones of information and coding theory.
 Most techniques developed in this area in the last 75 years have been targeted at discrete memoryless channels, which have the property that the i-th received symbol is an independent noisy function of the i-th transmitted symbol only.
 As a result, sender and receiver are synchronized, greatly simplifying their analysis.
 The study of such channels has given rise to a rich theory with many important applications beyond their original motivation.